Nick Cienski, Mission 14 Founder and CEO

 Sandi Cienski, Director of Operations

 Sandi is a professional photographer, artist, and co-founder of Mission 14®.
-With more than 18 years of experience running her own professional photography business, she will bring tremendous photography and videography skills to the expedition team.
+With more than 18 years of experience running her own professional photography business, she now focuses on encaustic and oil painting.

 “I am terrified of the dangers my husband will face, but I trust in the Lord and know He will keep Nick safe and lead him to success.
 It is important for all of us to Be Brave on behalf of those that can’t stand on their own and to empower those that are on the front lines.”